Here are some projects which the Laboratorio de Ecología Ecosistémica Tropical is leading and/or participating in:

 Effects of long-term fertilization on decomposition and soil CO2 fluxes in a tropical lowland wet forest

 Atmospheric deposition of nitrogen is now a reality over large areas of the tropics, and atmospheric deposition of phosphorus could become more intense with increasing desertification and dust deposition.
 This has the capacity to create profound changes in the structure and function of these ecosystems.
-EcoEcos is currently starting work at Earth Forest Fertilization Experiment (EFFEX) in collaboration with Silvia Alvarez-Clare, the founder of EFFEX, Germain Esquivel (UNA) and Roberto Cordero (UNA) to investigate how long term nutrient additions influence CO2 fluxes and other important processes such as organic matter decomposition and photosynthesis.
+Our lab is currently starting work at Earth Forest Fertilization Experiment (EFFEX) in collaboration with Silvia Alvarez-Clare (Morton Arboretum), the founder of EFFEX, Megan Midgley (Morton Arboretum) and Victor Hugo Morales Peña (EARTH) to investigate how long term nutrient additions influence CO2 fluxes and other important soil processes and vegetation dynamics.

 Organic phosphorus dynamics in tropical forest soils